 What resources are there for the treatment of diabetes?

 In addition to exercise and diet, it can help to take medication such as tablets or to use

 Different types of insulin:

-- Super short working → works 4 to 5 hours
+- Rapid-acting insulin → works 4 hours

 Source: blogpost originally from Nutri-Health